Return Prediction for Mean-Variance Portfolio Selection: How Decision-Focused Learning Shapes Forecasting Models: Experiment

-We do not simply compare a prediction model trained to minimize prediction error and a prediction model trained with DFL.
+\textbf{Combined Loss.} We do not simply compare a prediction model trained to minimize prediction error and a prediction model trained with DFL.
 Instead, we analyze the changes in the prediction model as it gradually becomes more decision-focused.
 In this regard, we define a combined loss as the weighted sum of MVO loss Eq. \ref{eq:mvoloss} and mean squared error (MSE), which is the most common loss function for prediction models.

 In the equation above, $\alpha$ is a constant between 0 and 1, which controls the balance between MVO and MSE.
 As $\alpha$ increases, more weight is given to the MVO loss, and as $\alpha$ decreases, more weight is assigned to the MSE loss.
 Note that MSE is defined as $\frac{1}{N} \sum_{i=1}^N (\mu^*_i - \hat{\mu}_i)^2$.
 For numerical experiments, the MSE loss may be multiplied by a positive scalar to match the scale of MVO loss.
-In our experiments, MSE was multiplied by 10.